Guiding You Through Continuing Disability Reviews

 In order to continue receiving Social Security Disability or Supplemental Security Income, you must pass a Continuing Disability Review (CDR) from time to time.
 Failing to speak to an attorney prior to the CDR could leave you vulnerable to having your disability benefits stopped altogether.

 At the Law Office of Annette Rutkowski LLC, I provide comprehensive guidance throughout the CDR process.
-With offices in Indianapolis, Lafayette and Franklin, I help individuals in central, southern and western Indiana navigate their upcoming CDR.
+With offices in Indianapolis, I help individuals in central, southern and western Indiana navigate their upcoming CDR.

 How Does The CDR Work?